spe301/Sales-Scientist/README.md

 * fullcontact: 23

 ## data collection strategy
-The inital dataset, check6.csv, is a very small dataset of 60 rows that I manually collected.
-The reason for this was that I was struggling with the webscraping and data pipeline and I desperatley wanted a dataset that I could analyze.
+The initial dataset, check6.csv, is a very small dataset of 60 rows that I manually collected.
+The reason for this was that I was struggling with the web scraping and data pipeline and I desperately wanted a dataset that I could analyze.
 This way I could have data to work with so that I would be motivated to work on my statistics skills and keep my data analytics skills sharp while I worked on getting my scrapers to work.
-Next, I used Systematic Oversampling Technique to generate fake datapoints augmenting my dataset to 1020 rows aka samples.
-In order to collect more data I will conduct a survey for those who have gone through the Hyros sales process, participants will be asked a few questions which will be stored into a database.
-These results will give the data pipeline the knowledge nessecary to connect to all the data sources which will be used to insert the rest of the information into the database.
+To collect more data, I will conduct a survey for those who have gone through the Hyros sales process, participants will be asked a few questions which will be stored into a database.
+These results will give the data pipeline the knowledge necessary to connect to all the data sources which will be used to insert the rest of the information into the database.

-Moving forward I will need to pay for access to Similarweb's api in order to make this scalable, fortunatley my tutoring side hustle will give me the funding nessecary.
-I have also built a leadgen survey with flask that will ask incoming leads for their latest landing page, revenue, adspend, business domain, and business model (ecommerce, consulting, info/coaching, other) and store the results in a mysql database, api calls will also be made to twitter, fullcontact, and similarweb and the data will be stored in seperate tables within the database.
+Moving forward I will need to pay for access to Similar web’s API in order to make this scalable, fortunately my tutoring side hustle will give me the funding necessary.
+I have also built a leadgen survey with flask that will ask incoming leads for their latest landing page, revenue, ad spend, business domain, and business model (ecommerce, consulting, info/coaching, other) and store the results in a MySQL database, API calls will also be made to twitter, full contact, and similar web and the data will be stored in separate tables within the database.
 Finally, a python script takes all the data, some features will also be combined to form the aggregated features as listed above.

 **Survey Questions**
 1. What is the domain name of your business? (ie. FrankKern.com)